MicrosoftDocs/windows-itpro-docs/store-for-business/sign-up-windows-store-for-business.md

 -   Windows 10
 -   Windows 10 Mobile

-Before you sign up for Microsoft Store for business or Microsoft Store for education, you'll need an Azure Active Directory (AD) or Office 365 account for your organization, and you'll need to be the global administrator for your organization.
-If your organization is already using Azure AD, you can go ahead and sign up for Microsoft Store for business or Microsoft Store for education.
+Before you sign up for Microsoft Store for Business or Microsoft Store for Education, you'll need an Azure Active Directory (AD) or Office 365 account for your organization, and you'll need to be the global administrator for your organization.
+If your organization is already using Azure AD, you can go ahead and sign up for Microsoft Store for Business or Microsoft Store for Education.
 If not, we'll help you create an Azure AD or Office 365 account and directory as part of the sign up process.

 ## Sign up for Microsoft Store

 Before signing up for Microsoft Store, make sure you're the global administrator for your organization.

 **To sign up for Microsoft Store**

-1. Go to [https://www.microsoft.com/business-store](https://go.microsoft.com/fwlink/p/?LinkId=691845), or []() and click **Sign up**.
+1. Go to [https://www.microsoft.com/business-store](https://go.microsoft.com/fwlink/p/?LinkId=691845), or [https://www.microsoft.com/education-store](https://go.microsoft.com/fwlink/p/?LinkId=691845) and click **Sign up**.

     -   If you start the Microsoft Store sign-up process, and don't have an Azure AD directory for your organization, we'll help you create one.
 For more info, see [Sign up for Azure AD accounts](#o365-welcome).